End of Nations

 End of Nations is an unreleased multiplayer online battle arena video game for Microsoft Windows.
 It was being developed in-house by Trion Worlds, combining the aesthetics and tone of the sci-fi genre and put it in a multiplayer online battle arena (MOBA) game.
 It is presumed cancelled.

 Gameplay

+End of Nations was initially revealed in 2010 as a MMORTS (Massively multiplayer online real-time strategy game), but it was later developed into a MOBA.

 Plot

 Pierre Frenay was a member of the French Resistance during World War II who saw the United Nations (UN) and the world governments as useless in preventing conflict and suffering.
 As such, he founded a secret organization to undermine and destabilize the governments of the world, which operated within the UN itself.
 Through terrorist attacks, assassinations, and orchestrated disasters, the organization hoped to discredit and dismantle the governments of the world so that it could bring all of the countries, their territories, and their people, under their fold.

 We are introduced to the universe of End of Nations with a synopsis of the events leading up to the present conflict.
 50 years into the future, a worldwide economic crisis and collapse has resulted in a cascade of shortages and conflicts.
 This coincided with the failure and dissolution of almost all of the world's governments.
 As the world descended into anarchy, a savior emerged.
 The United Nations stepped in to restore order through aid and military force.
 The public reaction to this was initially enthusiastic.
 As the governments of the world had failed, the United Nations, now renamed the Order of Nations (ON), became the sole government of the world.
 To the shock and horror of the populace, this new government began to abduct people in the middle of the night and execute its citizens for asking questions.
 As a result of this oppression, resistance movements emerged.